When she walked in, the room burst into spontaneous applause.

-She talked about her warm family, her grandfather who taught Latin, her grandmother who tried to teach her to play piano, life on Mars, new ways to eat roast chicken, artichoke soup.
+She talked about warm people in her family, her grandfather who taught Latin, her grandmother who tried to teach her to play piano, and about life on Mars, new ways to eat roast chicken, artichoke soup.

 “Writers lead the charge into humanity and ask questions,” she said.
 “Whatever it is that’s enchanting you, that you feel comfortable sharing this enchantment” — then it will enchant listeners.

 She had the room laughing aloud.